 - Standard: Trisomy 21 (Down syndrome), trisomy 18 (Edwards syndrome), and trisomy 13 (Patau syndrome)

-- Standard with Sex Chromosome Aneuploidies (SCA): Trisomy 21 (Down syndrome), trisomy 18 (Edwards syndrome), trisomy 13 (Patau syndrome), monosomy X (Turner syndrome), XXX (Trisomy X syndrome), XXY (Klinefelter syndrome), and XYY syndrome
+- Standard with Sex Chromosome Aneuploidies (SCA): Trisomy 21 (Down syndrome), trisomy 18 (Edwards syndrome), trisomy 13 (Patau syndrome), monosomy X (Turner syndrome), Trisomy X (XXX), XXY (Klinefelter syndrome), and XYY syndrome

 Noninvasive Prenatal Select uses paired-end next-generation sequencing technology to provide higher depth across targeted regions.
 Additionally, it uses a laboratory-specific statistical model to help reduce false positive and false negative rates.
 Noninvasive Prenatal Select is >99% sensitive and specific for common chromosome aneuploidies.
 For additional information about the sensitivity and specificity of this test, please see the Noninvasive Prenatal Select brochure.
 Reports for Noninvasive Prenatal Select also include personalized positive predictive value (PPV) for more accurate insight into risk based on maternal age or fetal fraction.

 Noninvasive Prenatal Select has a pre-analytical failure rate of <1% and results are reported down to 2% fetal fraction.
 Low rates of test failure may reduce the number of redraws, overall time required to obtain reliable results, and unnecessary invasive procedures.